MrMuhammad69/MrMuhammad69/README.md

 - 🛠️ Technologies I work with include:
   - **Frontend**: React, Next.js, Angular, ShadCN, TailwindCSS, Material-UI
   - **Backend**: Express.js, Node.js, Drizzle ORM, MongoDB, Prisma
-  - **Tools**: Sonner, React-Hook-Form, Axios, Cloudinary, and more.
+  - **Tools**: Sonner, React-Hook-Form, Axios, Cloudinary, you name it and i have worked with it 😁😁.
 - 💞️ Currently not looking to collaborate but open to ideas!
 - 📫 Reach me at: **ibneabdullatifjud@gmail.com**
 - 😄 Pronouns: MBAL
-- ⚡ Fun fact: I’m 16, so technically a teen coder, but definitely not your typical nerd!
-I’ve played cricket at the district level and am an active football player.
-I’m also passionate about trading, building exciting projects, and achieving financial independence.
+- ⚡ Fun fact: I am the most uncreative person you know.

 <!---
 MrMuhammad69/MrMuhammad69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.